petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/using-the-notification-queue.md

 1. Under Notification Queue, enter the number of minutes between deletion operations.

-   The deletion interval must be greater than `15` minutes.
+   This interval must be greater than `15` minutes.

    ![Under Notification Queue, enter the number of minutes between deletion operations.](./using-the-notification-queue/images/03.png)